 Cavendish Experiment to Measure Gravitational Constant

-The Gravitational Constant is a major element in the Universal Gravitation Equation, F = GMm/R2.
-The constant was not determined until many years after Isaac Newton first formulated his equation and was calculated as a result of what is called the Cavendish Experiment.
+The Cavendish Experiment is a clever way to measure the Gravitational Constant that is stated in the Universal Gravitation Equation.
+The constant was not determined until many years after Isaac Newton first formulated his equation.

 This experiment used a torsion balance device to attract lead balls together, measuring the torque on a wire and equating it to the gravitational force between the balls.
 Then by a complex derivation, the value of G was determined.